slatedocs/slate/source/includes/_webhooks.md

   "bankReference" : "string"
 }
 ```
+This is fired whenever repayment funds are requested from the investment manager.
+Bond Management API only.

 ## FUNDS_RECEIVED
-This is fired whenever repayment funds are received from the investment manager.

 ```json
 {
   "reference" : "string",